Economy of the Falkland Islands: Petroleum exploration

 The latter three basins are part of a larger contiguous formation.

 In May 2015 oil was discovered in Isobel deep by a consortium of oil companies including Falkland Oil & Gas, Premier Oil, and Rockhopper Oil & Gas.
 In 2023, Rockhopper (working with Tel Aviv-listed Navitas Petroleum) indicated that it had been presented with a new development plan for its Sea Lion project that aimed to cut costs and proceed in phases.
-It was stated that: "If realized, the new plan — with a total price tag of $2.2 billion — could lead to 80,000 barrels per day of production (up to 100,000 b/d at peak) via a leased floating production, storage and offloading unit".
+It was stated that: "If realized, the new plan—with a total price tag of $2.2 billion—could lead to 80,000 barrels per day of production (up to 100,000 b/d at peak) via a leased floating production, storage and offloading unit".
 A final investment decision was targeted for early 2024, though it experienced delays.

 A public consultation on the project took place in the summer of 2024 and was reported to have garnered widespread support from Falkland Islanders.
 Since Britain's newly elected Labour Government banned similar oil projects in the United Kingdom, this created the prospect for a potential conflict between the Falkland Islands' government and the British government.
 Nevertheless, the authority to approve oil development around the islands was said to rest solely with the Falkland Islands' government.
 In November 2024, the Falklands' government Executive Council indicated that, while the public consultation process had been successfully concluded, "some matters" related to the Environmental Impact Statement required "further discussion" and that any development and production program would need to be considered separately by the Executive Council.

 Navitas Petroleum subsequently indicated that a final investment decision was delayed to mid-2025 with first oil not anticipated until late 2027, at the earliest.
 Although certified gross 2C recoverable oil resources had increased from 791 million bbls to 917 million bbls, phase 1 costs had increased to $1.4 billion.
 It was subsequently indicated that the final investment decision had been further pushed back into late 2025.

+In December 2025, it was indicated that, after prolonged consideration, Rockhopper Exploration and Navitas Petroleum had taken the final investment decisions for the development of Phase 1 of the field and sanctioned the project.
+Phase 1, aims to produce 170 mmbbls at a peak production of approximately 50,000 bbls/d.
+The first oil from Phase 1 was planned for 2028.
+Argentina immediately rejected these plans with the Argentine foreign ministry stating that Argentina would: “deepen its action plan to adopt all additional measures, in accordance with international law, that it deems necessary to safeguard its sovereign rights and interests.”